Rafidul-Islam/Rafidul-Islam/README.md

 👨🏾‍💻i want to serve people through my skills.Skills that will create great impact in peoples life.

 <h1>Education</h1>
-📖I finished my college in 2022.
+📖I finished my college in 2022 and currently studying in Daffodil International University on Software Engineering and Product Management.

 <h1>Languages:</h1>
 -🇧🇩 Bangla : Native<br>